 On this Valentine’s Day—whether you’re baking cookies, buying chocolates and flowers, wrapping homemade gifts, or dining out—remember that even though love is only four letters, its expression can be done through small everyday actions that leave a lasting, meaningful impression.

-Nicole Thompson is the 6-8 English Language Arts Lead for Lincoln Learning Solutions and has been with the company five years.
-She has a Bachelor of Arts in Communications and a Master of Science in Instructional Leadership, with certifications in English and Communications.
-Nicole is married with three children—Malia,15; Kinsley, 4; and Audrey, 2—and has a spunky Golden Retriever named Cinder.
-She is also an active member of her church and a volunteer with the Butler County Humane Society.
+Nicole Thompson is the Sales Support Specialist for Lincoln Learning Solutions.
+She has worked for the company for seven years, spending her first year in instruction and six years in the curriculum department.
+Nicole has a Bachelor of Arts in Communications and a Master of Science in Instructional Leadership, with certifications in secondary English and Communications.
+Nicole is married with three children and has a spunky golden retriever named Cinder and a rescue dog named Annie Banannie.
+She is a dog foster and volunteer for the Butler County Humane Society.

 There’s no doubt that “Frozen II” is a mystical, magical movie.
 Some real magic happened during The...